 You need roe, very very fresh roe.
 You will also need a type of oil (commonly olive oil), lemon juice, salt, a starchy base like mashed potatoes or bread.

-Other ingredients like garlic, onions, spring onions are also added in varying amounts according to the cook’s preference.
+Other ingredients like garlic, onions, and spring onions are also added in varying amounts according to the cook’s preference.

 All of these are mixed, either with a mortar and pestle or with a blender, so that a thick, creamy mayo-like consistency is obtained.